 Education in Emergencies

-EDGE has been formally working in the Kurdistan region of Northern Iraq since September of 2015.
-Our projects have grown and changed with the changing opportunities and climate of the country, but most of the people that we have worked with have been Yazidi, Muslim, or Christian Kurds who escaped from Sinjar Mountain in August of 2014 at the hands of ISIS.
+EDGE responded in the Kurdistan region of Northern Iraq beginning in September of 2015.
+Our projects grew and changed with the changing opportunities and climate of the country, but most of the people that we worked with have been Yazidi, Muslim, or Christian Kurds who escaped from Sinjar Mountain in August of 2014 at the hands of ISIS.
+In June 2018, we proudly handed off the work that we had been doing to the Panaga Organization for Education.
+This organization began as The Haven Center in Shariya town, and after two years of programming, they were able to launch off into their own organization and have continued and improved on the work.
+We are proud to be advisors and supporters of their ongoing work to use education for peace-building and community growth and stability.

 The Haven Center